A Fund Raising Matters Special Report

 © Goettler Associates, Inc. All Rights Reserved.

+What are the reasons capital campaigns fail?
 When capital campaigns “stall out” or unravel, as they sometimes do, organizations often blame “external” circumstances—such as competition from other campaigns, or lack of access to major donors and community leaders.

 In our experience, however, the key factors in the success of capital campaigns are the organization’s own planning, preparation, and execution—and failure usually results from the lack of same.
 Most organizations, like most people, generate their own problems, by omission or commission—and in the “high-stakes” environment of a major capital campaign, weaknesses and errors in judgment can be decisive.